What is Affiliate Marketing? Definition & GuideThe Complete Beginner's Guide to Making Money as an Affiliate Marketer in 2024

 This field is for validation purposes and should be left unchanged.

-Well, even if you haven’t come across that term before, you’ll have seen affiliate marketing in action.
-When bloggers and influencers recommend products or services that aren’t their own, they often do so using a special affiliate link that compensates them for new customers or sales they refer.
+Well, even if you haven’t encountered that term before, you’ll have seen affiliate marketing in action.
+When bloggers and influencers recommend products or services that aren’t their own, they often use a special affiliate link that compensates them for new customers or sales they refer.

-Affiliate marketing can be a great way to make money, even if your blog doesn’t have many readers yet.
-It’s free and easy to get started with, as you don’t need to invest time in creating products of your own.
+Affiliate marketing can be a great way to make money, even if your blog has few readers.
+It’s free and easy to start, as you don’t need to invest time in creating your own products.

 1. What is Affiliate Marketing?